The Oldest Skill, Newly Trendy

 The Frame

 Start with dandelion.
-It’s growing within fifty feet of wherever you are right now.
-Dig it up, scrub the root, taste the leaves.
+It is growing within fifty feet of wherever you are right now.
+Dig one up, scrub the root, taste a leaf.
 The rest follows from there.

 Frequently Asked Questions